 The Offset tool with Soft Transition is a good way to Thicken thin parts.
 However you do want to make sure you start with sufficient triangles.
 For very thin parts you probably want to do a pass of Remesh in Linear mode, to add subdivisions.
 In general, because it is based on remeshing, Offset is sensitive to the input triangulation, and low polycounts will trip it up.

 Another potential issue is if you have small sliver triangles around the offset boundary.
-Because we use the surface normal information, the offset surface may end up pushed in undesirable directions.
+Because we use the surface normal information, and surface normal computation is sensitive to sliver triangles, the offset surface may end up pushed in undesirable directions.
 If this happens, remesh around the border to clean it up.
 We find this happens a lot when using Smooth Boundary to create a nice border loop - because it doesn't remesh, Smooth Boundary will often produce tiny local foldoers.
 You can use the pattern doubleclick-group-select, expand, doubleclick-group-deselect, expand, expand, to select the ring around the facegroup border.
 A quick Remesh will usually resolve any problems.